 What are the requirements to join the Cadet Program?

 You must be age 14–17 years old and able to attend a monthly meeting.
-Just complete our Cadet Application and email it to firstname.lastname@example.org or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.
+Just fill out our Cadet Application or you can always email email@example.com or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.

 If RAC never charges their patients, how does it function financially?

 RAC is not a municipal agency but is rather a private, non-profit corporation.
 Although Ringwood Borough provides for a portion of our operating expenses, we primarily rely on donations from the community and our RAC Auxillary which hosts fundraisers throughout the year.

 What is the money raised for RAC used for?

 All of the money raised for RAC directly supports the day-to-day operations of the corps.
 Although our members are volunteers, RAC does have expenses such as medical supplies, office supplies, insurance, training costs, vehicle maintenance, vehicle replacement and other expenses necessary for RAC to provide emergency medical services for free to our community.